Einsi3dler/alx-backend-javascript/README.md

-##0x00.
-ES6 Basics

-This directory contains work done on specialization ALX Javascript backend
+"This directory contains modules for various Javarscript aspects thought by ALX"